Skip navigation

 • The bladder and urethra are supported by the pelvic floor muscles.
 Urine flows from your bladder through your urethra to the outside.

-• The sphincter is a muscle around the opening of the bladder.
+• The urinary sphincter is a muscle around the opening of the bladder.
 It squeezes to prevent urine from leaking through the urethra.

 Stress incontinence